is earthquake country. In 1993 western Oregon experienced two damaging

 Videos you can watch and share

 Get prepared to be 2 Weeks Ready!

-encourages people to be prepared to be on their own for a minimum of two weeks.
+encourages people to be prepared to be on their own with enough food, water and supplies for a minimum of two weeks.

 Businesses have a lot to plan for